 If you have a large database, for performance reasons, it is not recommended to specify several comma-separated processor identifiers.

 To have the

 -p option applied, you need to use store the name by the

 Enable OMS multi-thread

 spryker/oms-multi-threadmodule and update

 - Apply the database changes:

-- Configure the maximum number of OMS process workers in
+config/Shared/config_default.php, configure the maximum number of OMS process workers:

 ... use Spryker\Shared\OmsMultiThread\OmsMultiThreadConstants; ... $config[OmsMultiThreadConstants::OMS_PROCESS_WORKER_NUMBER] = 10;